(Updated 7 January 2021)

-Emergency & Essential Eyecare Prioritised as Routine Appointments begin to resume
+Emergency & Essential Eyecare Prioritised over Routine Appointments

-We are able to permit entry by appointment only at this time to protect our more vulnerable patients.
+We are able to permit entry by appointment only at this time to protect you, other patients and ourselves.

-Whilst routine services begin to resume, emergency & essential care continues to be prioritised until further notice, strictly by appointment.
+Whilst routine services are available, emergency & essential care continues to be prioritised until further notice, strictly by appointment and ‘needs-based upon the clinical judgement of the Optometrist’.
+Appointments may take the form of video/telephone consultation in the first instance.

-Further information on the provision of eye-care services is available at:
+Further information on the provision of eye-care services and what is classed as ’emergency or essential’ is available at:

 Eye Care Services